Lea Ypi

-Lea Ypi (FBA, FAE, FAA) is Professor of Political Theory at the London School of Economics and Political Science and a Fellow of the British Academy.
-She is also Honorary Professor of Philosophy at the Australian National University, a Permanent Fellow of the Wissenschaftskolleg zu Berlin and a fellow of Academia Europea and of the Albanian Academy of Science.
+Lea Ypi (FBA, FAE, FAA) is the Ralph Miliband Professor in Politics and Philosophy at the London School of Economics and Political Science and a Fellow of the British Academy.
+She is also Honorary Professor of Philosophy at the Australian National University, a Permanent Fellow of the Wissenschaftskolleg zu Berlin and a fellow of the American Academy of Sciences, Academia Europea and the Albanian Academy of Science.
 Born and raised in Albania, she has degrees in Philosophy and in Literature from the University of Rome La Sapienza, a PhD from the European University Institute and was a Post-Doctoral Prize Research Fellow at Nuffield College, Oxford.
 She is the author of Global Justice and Avant-Garde Political Agency, The Meaning of Partisanship (with Jonathan White), and The Architectonic of Reason, all published by Oxford University Press.
-Her latest book, a philosophical memoir entitled Free: Coming of Age at the End of History, published by Penguin Press in the UK and W.W.
-Norton & Company in North America, won the 2022 Royal Society of Literature Ondaatje Prize and the Slightly Foxed First Biography Prize and is being translated in more than thirty-five languages.
+Her latest book Indignity: A Life Reimagined, published by Penguin Press in the UK and Farrar, Straus and Giroux in North America, was a book of the year for the Sunday Times, Financial Times, Washington Post, Prospect, TLS, NPR, and shortlisted for numerous prizes.
+Her 2021 philosophical memoir Free: Coming of Age at the End of History, published by Penguin Press in the UK and W.W.
+Norton & Company in North America, won the 2022 Royal Society of Literature Ondaatje Prize and the Slightly Foxed First Biography Prize and has been translated in more than thirty-five languages.
 Her academic work has been recognised with the British Academy Prize for Excellence in Political Science and the Leverhulme Prize for Outstanding Research Achievement.
 She coedits the journal Political Philosophy and occasionally writes for The Guardian and Financial Times.

 Read more about Free here.
 A profile written by Han Zhang for The New Yorker is here.
 Another profile by Caterina Lobenstein for Die Zeit (in German) is here.